 In addition to fees, REITs also have operational expenses, which further reduce take-home returns for investors.
 For example, REIT expenses for Simon Properties Group were more than $2.7 billion in 2016, with gross revenue approximating $5.4 billion and net income attributable to common stockholders totaling $1.8 billion.
 In 2016, expenses of the Simon Property Group REIT equaled 50% of the gross revenue.
 REIT managers also receive stock and stock options as part of their compensation.
 In 2016, the $13.2 million compensation of Simon Property Group’s CEO, David Simon, comprised over 70% equity.

 Additionally, making each individual REIT and VNQ available to the public also comes at a cost.
-Investment banks typically charge a 7% underwriting fee and business owners and executives expect a substantial markup for moving their offering from the private to the public market.
+Investment banks typically charge an underwriting fee– which can be as high as 7% – and business owners and executives expect a substantial markup for moving their offering from the private to the public market.